An introduction to the colourful cast of characters¶

 Deductive learning¶

-Deductive learning is strict logical reasoning.
+Deductive learning is strict logical reasoning from defined rules.
 Tax calculation software uses it to follow rules, often failing when reality refuses to comply.
-Privacy risks are low, but biases may be embedded in the rules themselves.
+Business applications include regulatory compliance checking, rules-based fraud detection, and any domain where auditability matters more than flexibility and the rules are actually written down somewhere.

 Transductive learning¶

-Transductive learning memorises training data and improvises when new data appears.
-It is like cheating by writing answers on your hand.
 NHS COVID contact tracing apps once used this to memorise infection patterns, with predictable panics when reality deviated.
 Privacy risk is high, as the model can leak memorised training data.

 Human-in-the-loop models¶